Lovely-Sim-Racing/.github/profile/README.md

 I'm Constantinos, and this is Lovely Sim Racing.
 I've been driving pretend race cars since 2020.
-Along the way, I also created the Lovely Dashboard, a multifunctional feature packed SimHub Dashboard.
+Along the way, I also created the **Lovely Dashboard**, a multifunctional feature packed SimHub Dashboard.

 Used by thousands* of sim racers across the world, the Lovely Dashboard (and ecosystem) has become a staple in every ones sim racing setups.
 From professionals like Tony Kanaan all the way to rookies, the Lovely Dashboard delivers the best and most consistent information for all simulators.